 - Marie Curie - respite care

-- NHS Choices - carers breaks and respite
+- NHS website - carers breaks and respite

 - Carers UK - taking a break and respite services